sbahli/Crimes/README.md

 **Cite this Dataset:  **

-Albahli, Saleh, Anadil Alsaqabi, Fatimah Aldhubayi, Hafiz Tayyab Rauf, Muhammad Arif, and Mazin Abed Mohammed.
-"Predicting the type of crime: Intelligence gathering and crime analysis."
-Computers, Materials & Continua 66, no. 3 (2021): 2317-2341.
+Saleh Albahli and Waleed Albattah.
+"Crime type prediction in Saudi Arabia based on intelligence gathering."
+The Computer Journal (2022).

-The paper can be accessed via: https://techscience.com/cmc/v66n3/41085
+The paper can be accessed via: https://academic.oup.com/comjnl